GrandDadDan/Granddaddan/README.md

 ### 🐧 About Me
 - 💻 Passionate about software development and Web development.
 - 🎨 Motion graphic designer transferring creativity into web development.
-- 🚀 Exploring new technologies and building projects with **React, Node.js, and Firebase**.
+- 🚀 Exploring new technologies and building projects with **React, Css, Node.js, and Firebase**.
 - 🎮 Gamer & fitness enthusiast.

 ---